edwinjue/311-data-v2/README.md

 If you are interested in learning more about our project, would like to volunteer or become a sponsor, please [contact us](https://dev.311-data.org/contact).

-Thank you for your attention and support.
+Thank you for your support.

 ## Project Technology